Vyacheslav Yaikov: Trial

 In July 2004, an expert opinion was given, according to which Yaikov "presents a special danger to society, and therefore requires compulsory treatment in a psychiatric hospital of a specialized type with intensive supervision."
 In February 2005, the Chelyabinsk Regional Court decided to send Yaikov to compulsory treatment, followed by a psychiatric examination, which would determine if the defendant was sane at the time of the crimes.
 However, the Supreme Court's cassation instance overturned this decision.
 In the beginning of 2007, because of the prolonged investigation, the time expired for the criminal procedure legislation to keep the defendant in custody.
 Yaikov was released under a written undertaking not to leave the place.

 In the same year, as part of investigative measures, with the permission of the prosecutor's office, he was sent to the Serbsky Center in Moscow.
 The experts found that Yaikov "poses a special danger to society and needs compulsory treatment", but did not answer - was Yaikov insane at the time of the crimes or did his psychiatric disorder come later?
 In another year, Yaikov was undergoing treatment, before passing a second examination at the Serbsky Center.
-Experts came to the conclusion that at the time of the crimes, Yaikov was insane.
-On September 11, 2008, the Chelyabinsk Regional Court found Yaikov insane and sent him to compulsory treatment in a psychiatric hospital with intensive supervision.
+Experts concluded that at the time of the crimes, Yaikov was insane.
+On 11 September 2008, the Chelyabinsk Regional Court found Yaikov insane and sent him to compulsory treatment in a psychiatric hospital with intensive supervision.